 It’s not every day that you get the chance to follow a spirit’s journey from crop to bottling.
 It’s even rarer that this occurs in the sunny and picturesque South-western France.
-So, when the house of Hine Cognac invited us to visit their Maison in the historic town of Jarnac and learn all about their prized liquid, we jumped at the opportunity.
+So, when the house of Hine Cognac invited us to visit its Maison in the historic town of Jarnac and learn all about its prized liquid, we jumped at the opportunity.

 What is Cognac?